Ying-Lab/SAINT/README.md

 - Version 1.0
 1. This is the first version of SAINT pipeline.
 2. This An demo of SAINT running is given here.
+## Package installation and configuration
+- Pre-install running environment
+1.Unix or Linux operating system.
+2.Python 2.7 or above.
+- Detailed steps
+1.Download the source code to your directory, e.g: ’/home/user/SAINT’.
+2.Enter your specified directory: $ cd /home/user/SAINT
+3.Extract the tar file: $ ungiz resource/kmer.zip
+4.Enter the directory: $ cd /home/user/SAINT/code
+5.If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.
+## The demo of SAINT.
+The dataset was download from NCBI.
+For the 200 bacteria genomes, Saint uses KMC tool to convert FASTA file into kmer frequency file.
+**Run SAINT**